Paliago/lagom-eurovision2/LEARNINGS.md

 - **Match Query Return Structure to Client Expectation**: Ensure that what a Convex query returns (especially aggregate queries vs. lists of raw documents) matches what the client-side code (`useQuery` hook consumers) expects.
 A mismatch here can lead to client-side calculations being performed on incorrectly structured data or trying to iterate over a single aggregate object.
 - **`returns` Validators are Crucial**: Always define a `returns` validator for every Convex query and mutation.
 This provides type safety, enables better type inference in the client, and helps catch mismatches between backend and frontend data structures early.
 Without it, `useQuery` might infer `any` or `unknown`, leading to type assertions and potential runtime errors.
 When a query returns aggregated data, the `returns` validator should describe that aggregate object, not the individual documents that were aggregated.

+## Bug Fixes & Refinements

+- **Incorrect User Data Display on Joining Empty Room**: Resolved an issue where a new user joining an existing, but currently empty, room might see the creator's ID and ratings in their input fields.
+This was fixed by:
+  - Adding a new Convex query `getUserRatingForContestant` that fetches ratings specifically for the current `userId`, `roomId`, and `contestantId`.
+  - Updating `ContestantRatingPage.tsx` to use this dedicated query for populating the user's score input fields, ensuring only their own data (or empty fields if no prior rating) is displayed.